Carnival begins

 Luxury crier for the Miguelturra Carnivals, the well-known Telecinco presenter, was in charge of starting the most famous festivities in the town.

-La Peña Los Segadores with his brass band, as is usual in our carnival, he was in charge of organizing the event and from eight in the afternoon, local, provincial and regional authorities, together with members of the Association of Peñas, Rey del Carnaval, Peñas of the town and Major Masks, gathered at the doors of the Town Hall in the Spain Square, to receive Pepe Ribagorda.
+The Peña Los Segadores with its band, as is customary at our carnival, was in charge of organizing the event and from eight in the evening, local, provincial and regional authorities, along with members of the Association of Peñas, the Carnival King, local Peñas and Major Masks, gathered at the doors of the Town Hall in the Plaza de España, to welcome Pepe Ribagorda.

 After the reception, the delegation went to the CERE and visited the ‘MOMO’ Carnival Museum, touring its facilities full of carnival history.